arnia/betting-tech-test/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+It expects to find an open websocket at `ws://localhost:8889`

 ## Stack

 I used `reactJS` with `redux` to manage the state and `redux-saga` to make